Osiris: Judgement

-The idea of divine justice being exercised after death for wrongdoing during life is first encountered during the Old Kingdom in a Sixth Dynasty tomb containing fragments of what would be described later as the Negative Confessions performed in front of the 42 Assessors of Ma'at.
+The idea of divine justice being exercised after death for wrongdoing during life is first encountered during the Old Kingdom in a Sixth Dynasty tomb containing fragments of what would be described later as the Negative Confessions performed in front of the 42 Assessors of Maat.

 At death a person faced judgment by a tribunal of forty-two divine judges.
-If they led a life in conformance with the precepts of the goddess Ma'at, who represented truth and right living, the person was welcomed into the kingdom of Osiris.
+If they led a life in conformance with the precepts of the goddess Maat, who represented truth and right living, the person was welcomed into the kingdom of Osiris.
 If found guilty, the person was thrown to the soul-eating demon Ammit and did not share in eternal life.
 The person who is taken by the devourer is subject first to terrifying punishment and then annihilated.
 These depictions of punishment may have influenced medieval perceptions of the inferno in hell via early Christian and Coptic texts.
 Purification for those who are considered justified may be found in the descriptions of "Flame Island", where they experience the triumph over evil and rebirth.
 For the damned, complete destruction into a state of non-being awaits, but there is no suggestion of eternal torture.

 During the reign of Seti I, Osiris was also invoked in royal decrees to pursue the living when wrongdoing was observed but kept secret and not reported.